ZextaSilver/nextTestGround/README.md

-This is a starter template for [Learn Next.js](https://nextjs.org/learn).
+This is a starter project for [Learn Next.js](https://nextjs.org/learn).

 type "npm run dev" to boost up server